Hot new tech from NAR Midyear

 Officially called the “REALTORS® Legislative Meetings & Trade Expo,” Midyear is where NAR members go each May to Washington, DC, for special issues forums, committee meetings, legislative activities and, of course, the trade show.

-Here are some of the hottest new tech offerings – both products and services – for agents and brokers that were on display:
+Here are some of the hottest new tech offerings – both products and services – for agents and brokers that were on display.
+As a reminder, it is possible that not all of these new technology may be available throughout all of North America yet.

 It touts itself as providing “high-quality photo editing, virtual staging, floor plan redraws, and CGI renders at (an) unbelievable price.”
 Grammar aside, BoxBrownie is all-pro when you see their before-and-after offerings.
 Their offer can be summarized in just two words: photo magic.